-Indiana Jones and the Kingdom of the Crystal Skull (2008), a recap (part 1)
+Indiana Jones and the Kingdom of the Crystal Skull (2008), a recap (part 1 of 8)

 SUMMARY: Seventeen years after his last adventure, with his heroism in World War II long forgotten, Indiana Jones dusts off his fedora to save the world from the Soviets, discover the hidden truths of the past, awkwardly face his ex-girlfriend, run away from sentient ants, survive a nuclear bomb inside an appliance, and ride in a damn spaceship.
 Oh, and he also loses his hat for a while.